Giacomo Olzer

-Giacomo Olzer (born 14 April 2001) is an Italian professional footballer who plays as a midfielder for club Pescara.
+Giacomo Olzer (born 14 April 2001) is an Italian professional footballer who plays as a midfielder for club Modena.

 Club career

-Giacomo Olzer made his professional debut for AC Milan on the 12 January 2021 in the Coppa Italia round of 16 match against Torino.
+Olzer made his professional debut for Milan on 12 January 2021 in the Coppa Italia round of 16 match against Torino.

-On 9 July 2021, Milan announced that they had reached an agreement with Brescia for the transfer of Olzer on a deal worth €16 million, plus a maximum of €3 million in bonuses, with Milan keeping buy back option on Olzer.
-The deal was also coordinated with a swap of Sandro Tonali, who went the other direction.
+On 9 July 2021, Milan announced that they had reached an agreement with Brescia for the transfer of Olzer in a deal worth €16 million, plus a maximum of €3 million in bonuses, with Milan retaining a buy-back option for Olzer.
+The deal was also coordinated with a swap of Sandro Tonali, who moved in the opposite direction.

 On 17 July 2025, Olzer signed a three-year contract with Pescara.

+On 9 July 2026, Olzer moved to Modena on a three-year deal, with an optional fourth year.